pmodels/oshmpi/README.md

 Because SHMEM allows for communication against remote global variables and not just the symmetric heap, OSHMPI has an operating system dependency since accessing the text and data segments is not portable.
-Currently, we only support Linux;
-Apple OSX support is not working but may be fixed in the future.
-However, SHMEM programs that only communicate with symmetric heap variables should be portable.

 The platforms we currently test on are:
-* Mac with LLVM 3.3+ and MPICH master
+* Mac with LLVM 3.3+ and MPICH master (see Bugs below)
 * Linux x86_64 with MPICH 3.0.x and MVAPICH2 1.9.x

 Features